shadden/rebound/README.md

     ./nbody

 A window should open and you will see a simulation running in real time.
-The setup simulates the rings of Saturn and uses a local shearing sheet approximation.
-Have a look at the other examples too and you will quickly get an impression of what REBOUND can do.
+The problem in the directory `examples/shearing_sheet/` simulates the rings of Saturn and uses a local shearing sheet approximation.
+Have a look at the other examples as well and you will quickly get an idea of what REBOUND can do.

 If you want to create your own problem, just copy one of the example directories or the template in the `problems` directory.
 Then simply modify `problem.c` and `Makefile` accordingly.